 The cross-border apprentice benefits from the same social protection and accident insurance as other employees of the host company.
 Before the beginning of the apprenticeship, the employer must register the apprentice with a German health insurance company of his/her choice.
 Both the apprentice and his/her employer contribute to the cost of the insurance.

 When registering with a German medical insurance company, the apprentice must ask the fund to provide him/her with an E106 (formerly S1) form.
-He/she must then send it to the Local Sickness Insurance Fund (CPAM) in France, which will be his/her French health insurance fund, in order to link his/her French and German health insurance funds.
+He/she must then send it to the National Health Insurance Scheme in France (CPAM), which will be his/her French health insurance fund, in order to link his/her French and German health insurance funds.
 The apprentice must keep his/her Carte Vitale, which will be updated to suit his/her professional situation.

 Thus, the apprentice can be insured on both sides of the Rhine and will be able to claim medical benefits in both France and Germany.